paulca/whenever.js/README.md

 Whenever helps you to organise your javascripts in a clean and tidy way, and keeps your implementation logic separate from your behavioral logic.

+NB: This is not a testing library. cucumber provided the inspiration for the syntax and separation of specification/implementation, but you should be able to use whenever.js to write actual apps.

 ## Example ##

 For example, take the following: